-The use of an air line lubricator solves the problems of too much or too little lubrication that arise with conventional lubrication methods such as a grease gun or oil.
+Using an airline lubricator solves the problems of too much or too little lubrication that arise with conventional lubrication methods such as a grease gun or oil.
 Airline lubricators also supply the right kind of lubricant for the tools used.

-Once the lubricator is adjusted, an accurately metered quantity of lubricant is supplied to the air-operated equipment.
+Once the lubricator is adjusted, the air-operated equipment is supplied with an accurately metered quantity of lubricant.
 The only maintenance required is a periodic refill of the lubricator reservoir.

 Adding lubrication to a system also “washes away” compressor oils that travel through the system in vapor form.
 Mineral oils added to the system prevent synthetic compressor oil build-up on system components.
 When lubricators are not used in a system, a coalescing filter should be installed to remove compressor oil aerosols.

 Downstream flow requirements determine the size of lubricators.
-Therefore, an analysis of air flow use must be made.
-After determining how much air flow is needed, a lubricator can be chosen.
+Therefore, an analysis of airflow use must be made.
+A lubricator can be chosen after deciding how much airflow is needed.

 Types of Airline Lubricators

 Airline lubricators come in one of two types:

 Oil-Fog airline lubricators are used in simple, heavy-duty applications, such as single tools, cylinders, and valves.
 Micro-Fog lubricators are used for applications with more than one lubrication point, or several cylinders or valves.